Analog Summing Mixer

 Harmonic Distortion - The colour factor

-Advantages over nominal level
+Advantages over nominal level in order:

-1. Passive summing side
+1. Passive summing SUM BUS side (Active or Passive summing mixer)

 - creates harmonic and non‑harmonic distortion – analog nonlinearities = pleasant distortion